coverclock/com-diag-hazer/README.md

 * hazer - consumes data from a serial port and reports on stdout.
 * iso8601 - converts seconds since the UNIX epoch into an ISO8601 timestamp.
 * mobile - configures and runs a UBX-ZED-F9P as an uncorrected rover.
+* mobilize - like mobile but exit once initialization is complete or fails.
 * peruse - helper script to watch logs and screens from Tumbleweed scripts.
 * pps - uses Diminuto pintool to multiplex on a 1PPS GPIO pin.
 * producer - consumes data from serial port and forwards as datagrams.